input-output-hk/plutus-pioneer-program/docs/week8.rst

 Secondly, there will be an effect on the model state.
 Remember that the model state is a map from *Wallet* to *TSState*, where *TSState* is a triple of price, tokens and Ada.

-So, the second line of the *do* block says that after the contract has started, there will be an entry in the map with 0 price, 0 tokens and 0 Ada.
-The left hand side of the expression is another example of an optic, this time allowing us to access the map element of *_tsModel* from *TSModel* that relates to the wallet instance *w*.
+The second line of the *do* block says that after the contract has started, there will be an entry in the map at key *w* with 0 price, 0 tokens and 0 Ada.

+The left hand side of the expression is another example of an optic, this time allowing us to access the map *_tsModel* from *TSModel*.
+The *at* lens allows us to reference a map entry at a given key.
+The type returned by this optic is a *Maybe* as the key may or may not be there.

+The $= comes from the Spec monad and it takes a lens on the left-hand side and then a new value on the right-hand side.

+The *wait* function comes from the Spec monad and says here that the *Start* will take one slot.